carbon-language/carbon-lang/mlir/docs/EDSC.md

 The main purpose of the declarative builders API is to provide an intuitive way of constructing MLIR programmatically.
 In the majority of cases, the IR we wish to construct exhibits structured control-flow.
-Declarative builders provide an API to make MLIR construction and manipulation very idiomatic, for the structured control-flow case, in C++.
+The Declarative builders in the `EDSC` library (Embedded Domain Specific Constructs) provide an API to make MLIR construction and manipulation very idiomatic, for the structured control-flow case, in C++.

 ## ScopedContext